Anxiety Therapy In Plymouth, MA

 Anxiety can affect both the mind and body.
 Symptoms may vary depending on the person and the type of anxiety disorder involved, but common signs include:

-• Excessive worry that feels difficult to control
+• Constant worry that feels difficult to control or “turn off”

 What Causes Anxiety?